 In addition to his work as a designer, he is a musician, forager, climber, skier, and cyclist.

-He lives in Burlington, VT with his wife and daughter.
+He lives in Burlington, VT with his wife and daughters.

 Nancy Winship Milliken is an environmental sculptor creating site-specific work in urban and rural landscapes.
 Her work explores the tension of man in the landscape, and his desire to belong and be a part of the landscape.
 Communing with the earth is where this art lies.
 Milliken's environmentally performative sculptures reveal the actions of wind, rain and sun as they transform shapes and alternative materials, adding an element of time.
 Recently, Milliken has traded studio for farm to collaborate with the people, animals and land of Bread and Butter Farm in Shelburne, Vermont to create work that reflects a passion and reverence for the environment